a11yproject/a11yproject.com/src/posts/2020-11-23-getting-started-with-voiceover-ios.md

 ## What is VoiceOver?

 VoiceOver is a screen-reading tool built into Apple Inc.'s iOS.
 It helps people navigate and use their iPhone without needing to see the screen.
-First introduced in 2009 with the iPod Shuffle and iPhone 3GS, VoiceOver has been in the picture in every Apple's new release ever since.
+First introduced in 2009 with the iPod Shuffle and iPhone 3GS, VoiceOver has been in the picture in every Apple's iOS release ever since.

 For developers, it is always a good idea to test out VoiceOver with your project on your chosen testing device.

+There is also VoiceOver for macOS - a separate screen reader from VoiceOver iOS.
+If interested, you can check out [Mat Marquis's detailed guide to macOS VoiceOver](https://www.a11yproject.com/posts/2013-01-14-getting-started-with-voiceover/)!

 ## How does it work?